Record shop: History

 Current record shop chains in Europe are now HMV (UK), Tower Records (Ireland), Free Record shop (Luxembourg: complete stores, Netherlands: shop-in shop), Velvet Music, Plato, (both Netherlands) and Golden Discs (Ireland).
 Record shop chains still present in North America include Sunrise Records (Canada), its subsidiary FYE (For Your Entertainment), which in turn owns the last 2 Sam Goody stores.
 Outside of Europe and North America, the current record store chains include Virgin Megastores, HMV and Tower Records.

 The HMV Vault in Birmingham, England is now the world's largest record shop, opening its doors in October 2019.
 Before this, the former HMV in Oxford Street, London, England claimed to be the world's largest record store.
 The shop was originally opened in 1921 by the composer Sir Edward Elgar and had four floors of CDs, LPs, singles and DVDs.
 During the ‘60s, the in-store recording studio was used by Brian Epstein to record the Beatles' first demo.
 The revamped store was reopened in 2013 attended by many of the world's biggest stars including Paul McCartney, Robbie Williams and Elton John.
-The largest record shop in Ireland is Tower Records in Dublin, the largest in Asia is Tower Records in Shibuya, Tokyo and the largest in the USA is Amoeba Records in Los Angeles.
+The largest record shop in Ireland is Tower Records in Dublin, the largest in Asia is Tower Records in Shibuya, Tokyo and the largest in the United States is Amoeba Records in Los Angeles.
 The largest record shop in the Nordic countries is Bengans in Goteborg, Sweden, which opened in 1974.

 In some countries, electronics stores and department store chains have very large, comprehensive CD departments which now also sell vinyl records.
 These include Saturn, Media Markt and Fnac (Europe) and El Corte Inglés (Spain).
 Saturn in Cologne, Germany claims to now have the world's largest selection of records.
 The world's largest store selling records, CDs and other related and non-related products is Saturn in Hamburg, Germany.
 This former department store is the world's largest electronic retailer with 6 floors selling consumer products related to music and electric appliances including record players.

 Record stores played a vital role in African American communities for many decades.
 In the 1960s and 1970s, between 500 and 1,000 black-owned record stores operated in the American South, and probably twice as many in the United States as a whole.
 African American entrepreneurs embraced record stores as key vehicles for economic empowerment and critical public spaces for black consumers at a time that many black-owned businesses were closing amid desegregation.